stevehoover/RISC-V_MYTH_Workshop/README.md

   - Odd birthday: <a href="https://myth1.makerchip.com/sandbox?code_url=https:%2F%2Fraw.githubusercontent.com%2Fstevehoover%2FRISC-V_MYTH_Workshop%2Fmaster%2Frisc-v_shell.tlv" target="_blank" atom_fix="_">RISC-V Starter Code</a> (right-click and "Open in new tab")
   - Even birthday: <a href="https://myth2.makerchip.com/sandbox?code_url=https:%2F%2Fraw.githubusercontent.com%2Fstevehoover%2FRISC-V_MYTH_Workshop%2Fmaster%2Frisc-v_shell.tlv" target="_blank" atom_fix="_">RISC-V Starter Code</a> (right-click and "Open in new tab")

-Visualisation can be enabled by uncommenting `m4+cpu_viz(@4)`.
+**Note** : As the complexity of your design increases, it might take long time (~3 mins) to generate the diagrams or they might fail to generate altogether.

-**Note** : As the complexity of your design increases, it might take long time (~3 mins) to generate the diagrams, this does **NOT** indicate a problem in your code.
+This does **not** indicate a problem in your code.

 ### Lab Submissions

-Labs must be submitted in GitHub Classroom (no longer Google Form).
+Labs involving the calculator or RISC-V CPU must be submitted.
+This is done via your GitHub Classroom repository (no longer Google Form).

-For each lab involving the calculator or RISC-V CPU:
+For each calculator or RISC-V lab:
  - Open your github classroom repository in your web browser.
  - Navigate into the `Day3_5` folder and the corresponding `calculator_solutions.tlv` or `risc-v_solutions.tlv`.
  - Click edit (pencil).
- - Copy your solution.
-Within Makerchip editor select all (Ctrl-A) and copy (Ctrl-C), then paste into github: select all in github editor (Ctrl-A) and paste with (Ctrl-V).
+ - Paste your updated solution.
+(Within Makerchip editor select all (Ctrl-A) and copy (Ctrl-C), then select all in github editor (Ctrl-A) and paste with (Ctrl-V).)
- - Add comment specifying the slide number or name of the lab and commit changes.
+ - Add commit message specifying the slide number or name of the lab, and commit changes.

 ## HELP!!!